SAP HANA XS Advanced Connection Details

 For more on navigation properties, see Data Model.

-Working with Limited APIs¶
+Working with Limited APIs

-parameter is used to expand specified navigation properties when requesting data from a given entity set.
-In SQL, this makes it possible to execute a SELECT *
+In OData, the $expand parameter is used to expand specified navigation properties when requesting data from a given entity set.
+In SQL, this makes it possible to execute a SELECT * to a navigation property view.

-is not supported, a different request must be made to retrieve a navigation property, one that specifies the primary key of the base entity set.
+If $expand is not supported, a different request must be made to retrieve a navigation property, one that specifies the primary key of the base entity set.
 This API restriction is reflected in SQL: You will need to specify the base entity's primary key in the WHERE clause.

 For example, consider two entities with a one-to-many relationship in the Northwind sample service, Categories and Products.
 In OData, the Products associated with a given Category could be represented as a navigation property on the base Category entity set.
 The connector models the Products navigation property as a Categories_Products view.

-is not supported, use a query like the following to this view:
+If $expand is not supported, use a query like the following to this view:

 SELECT *